Skip to main content

 We use a 4-tier role system: admin, moderator, user, restricted.
 Most enforcement looks like this:

-• Minor or first-time issues — we remove the offending content and may DM you a heads-up.
+• Minor or first-time issues — we remove the offending content and may issue you a warning.

 • Repeated issues, bad-faith editing, or harassment — your account is moved to the “restricted” tier, which limits your ability to contribute (no comments, no photo uploads, no tag edits, no list publishing) while still letting you use the site to track and rate films.